 Add the IAB Node Indication IE in the XnAP RETRIEVE UE CONTEXT RESPONSE message, and S-NODE ADDITION REQUEST message.

-Clarify the new IE (e.g. IE) is applicable if the UE is an IAB-MT, and reword the procedure section for the behavior only for IAB node.
+Clarify the new IE (e.g. Activated Cells List IE) is applicable if the UE is an IAB-MT, and reword the procedure section for the behavior only for IAB node.

 References